 A family member other than the head of household or spouse/cohead is considered a full-time student if they are attending school or vocational training on a full-time basis [24 CFR 5.603(b)].
-To be considered "full-time," a student must be considered "full-time" by an educational institution with a degree or certificate program [HCV GB, p.
-5-29].
+Full-time status is defined by the educational or vocational institution the student is attending [New PH OCC GB, Lease Requirements, p.
+5].

-6-I.E. EARNED INCOME DISALLOWANCE FOR PERSONS WITH DISABILITIES [24 CFR 5.617; Streamlining Final Rule (SFR) Federal Register 3/8/16; Notice PIH 2023-27]
+6-I.E. EARNED INCOME DISALLOWANCE [24 CFR 960.255; Streamlining Final Rule (SFR) Federal Register 3/8/16; Notice PIH 2023-27]